Yakov Novichenko: Early life and career

 Yakov Tikhonovich Novichenko was born on 28 April 1914 in the village of Travnoye, Tomsk Governorate, Russian Empire.
 He was born into a family of Ukrainian immigrants.
 His father died in World War I and his mother died when he was seven years old, which left him an orphan.
 He then went to live with his uncle.

 He worked various jobs in his youth, including as a shepherd and as a laborer for the Turkestan–Siberia Railway, where he encountered the conflict with the Basmachi movement.
 He later worked on a kolkhoz (collective farm) after the founding of the Soviet Union.

 Military career

 In 1938, he was drafted into the Red Army.
 He graduated from an infantry school in Komsomolsk-on-Amur and participated in the Battles of Khalkhin Gol.
 When the Soviet Union entered World War II, he made a number of requests to transfer to the western front, but was denied.
 He entered officer training and became a junior lieutenant in 1944.
-He then served in the Soviet–Japanese War, including in efforts to liberate parts of Korea from Japanese rule during the last few weeks of World War II.
+He then served in the Soviet–Japanese War, including in efforts to take parts of Korea from Japanese rule during the last few weeks of World War II.
 He was subsequently stationed in Pyongyang to assist in the Soviet military government in the North.